zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/liferay-home.md

 *Liferay Home* is the folder from which Liferay DXP launches applications, reads and applies configurations, loads JAR files, generates logs, and more.

-Here's where Liferay Home is located:
+Liferay Home's location varies depending on installation type:

 * *In a DXP bundle*, Liferay Home is the installation's top-level folder and it contains the application server.

-* *In an installation on an application server,* the Liferay Home folder varies by application server.
+* *In an installation on an application server*, the Liferay Home folder varies by application server.
 If you're installing on an application server, please refer to the article covering that app server (e.g., *Installing DXP on [app server]*) for the Liferay Home location.

+## Liferay Home Structure

 DXP installations contain this folder structure regardless of application server: